Hydrasynth ► 250 custom sounds

 HYDRA HARSH?

 So let’s come back to the issue of the “innate timbre” of this synth and the question of whether there exists an “innate timbre” anyway.
-Any Hydrasynth user might have the impression that despite its awe-inspiring versatility, it does have its inescapable cardboardy / dry sound that is present from the start, and that being accustomed to the traditional sounds of our analog Oberheims and Prophets and what not, we need to spend time trying to maneuver around this unexpected “thinny digital harshness”.
+Any Hydrasynth user might have the impression that despite its awe-inspiring versatility, it does have its inescapable cardboardy / dry (“metallic sheen”) sound that is present from the start, and that being accustomed to the traditional, ear-caressing sounds of our analog Oberheims and Prophets and what not, we need to spend time trying to maneuver around this unexpected & unpleasant “thinny digital harshness”.
 This issue is similar to Korg Opsix, and it is especially evident in some patches like bass or plucks.
 It may render some people impatient / un-inspired, and I think this is what they mean when they complain that HS “sounds harsh” (and probably that’s the reason ASM introduced the “warm mode” in one of its OS updates, which is a nice add-on when you look at it in isolation, but seems silly if it was meant to do away with the “harshness / dry-ness”.)

 But let’s not forget Hydra is a very special kind of synth: a “digital-modular”.
 You should not compare it to anything analog.
 Actually you should not compare it to anything else.
 When you start looking at the Hydrasynth the way I started to look at it after a couple of months of using it, then this “harshness / dry-ness” of the sound becomes a positive force.
 For me the Hydrasynth is an acoustic instrument born as a synthesizer.
 Have you ever heard a violin?
 I could perfectly well describe the violin sound as “thin” and “harsh” – but the art and the joy comes from mastering it and being able to play it expressively – then nobody complains about it sounding thin.
 And have you ever seen or heard the “weirdo” instruments like the Apprehension Engine or the waterphone?
 I’ve always been fascinated by the other-worldly sounds, the dynamics and the unpredictability of the acoustic timbres these devices can create.
 Hydrasynth, with its engine and interface, is the closest you can get to those instruments.

 If you love both the acoustic and the synthetic and you want to pick what’s best of those two worlds, this is the synth for you – in fact the only synth.
 It’s a melting pot!
 This would not be possible if Hydra sounded like a Waldorf or any other synth of the “traditional” bunch.
 Besides, after almost two decades spent with synths I have to frankly say that those “traditional” synth tones are starting to become boring to me.
 From this perspective, the Hydrasynth sounds great and it’s either a happy accident or a stroke of genius on the part of the company / creators that this synth ended up with this kind of timbre.
 To my ears Hydra is like a ghost or a spirit – being in various places all at once.
-Some people will try to recreate vintage analog sounds with their Hydrasynths, other people will use it for acoustic emulations, still some other people will use it for something totally offbeat – and nobody wearing a blindfold will guess it’s a Hydrasynth playing.
+Some people will try to recreate vintage analog sounds with their Hydrasynths, other people will use it for acoustic emulations, still some other people will use it for something totally offbeat – and nobody wearing a blindfold is going to guess it’s a Hydrasynth playing.

 THE END